 Using a range of technologies, I include a student social media group for discussion, this this website, where downloadable documents and videos are stored ...and I'm usually available via email or telephone, Skype,WhatsApp or Messenger.

 I also deliver 'in person' workshops and have taught all over the world, lucky enough to be a guest tutor for the RBGE, the Eden Florilegium Group, Madrid Botanical Garden, Wellesley College, Boston, ASBA and many others!
 I feel very fortunate to have been able to pursue this career and want to share it with others.

 I moved to NE Scotland in the late 1980's and my work became focused on botanical subjects.
-To improve my knowledge of plants I undertook a 4 year degree programme and graduated with a BSc Honours in Biology from the University of Aberdeen.
-For my thesis I focused on floral morphology and reproductive success in flowering plants, which was followed by undertaking an MSc in IT.
-I worked in education, and, as a freelance consultant for several years but continued to paint.
-I decided that I wanted to teach and write my own education materials.
-In 2009, I completed Society of Botanical Artists Distance Learning Diploma, and became a full member in 2012.
-In 2016 I became a co-opted SBA Council member, which I was a real privilege.
+To improve my knowledge of plants I undertook a 4 year degree programme and graduated with a BSc Honours in Biology from the University of Aberdeen, studying floral morphology in relation to reproductive success in flowering plants, which was followed by undertaking an MSc in IT.
+I worked in education for several years, and, as a freelance education consultant but continued to paint during this time.
+After undertaking a Botanical Art Course, I decided that I wanted to teach and write my own education materials because there seemed so much more that could be included.

 At the New York Design Centre, 2017, Exhibiting in the ASBA 19th International.